MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 - [Robotic process automation](./types.md#robotic-process-automation)
 - [AI Builder capacity](./types.md#ai-builder-credits)

-Flows that use the Power Apps license must run within the context of the app created using Power Apps, which uses the same data sources for triggers or actions as the app created using Power Apps.
-If your app created using Power Apps consumes standalone flows that aren't related to the app created using Power Apps, you must purchase a standalone Power Automate license.
+Flows created to support a Power App must run within the context of the app created using Power Apps, meaning the flow must use the same data sources for triggers or actions as the Power App.
+Flows triggered from the Power App are automatically considered as in context of the app.
+If automated/scheduled cloud flows are created to support the Power App and are in context of an App, link the flow to the app using a [PowerShell script](https://docs.microsoft.com/en-us/power-platform/admin/powerapps-powershell#associate-in-context-flows-to-an-app) to establish dependency between the app and the flow.
+If a premium flow is not in context of any app, you must purchase a standalone Power Automate license.

 #### Example of Power Automate use within an app created using Power Apps context